Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Affiliate Disclosure: Some of the links here are affiliate links, which means that I may earn a commission if you click on the link or make a purchase using the link.
 I only recommend products that I use and love myself, so I know you’ll be in good hands.

-I also have a yearly subscription to the Feast plugin which allows me to choose any of their 5 themes (seasoned pro is included).
+I also have a yearly subscription to the Feast plugin, which allows me to choose any of their five themes (seasoned pro is included).
 The advantage of using this plugin is that theme updates are delivered through the plugin along with features that help you keep your blog compliant with SEO and accessibility requirements.

 Read more about it here – why should you use the Feast plugin.

 Nikon AF-S Nikkor 50mm f/1.8G Lens – My go-to lens for all my photography needs.

 Nikon AF-S VR Micro-NIKKOR 105mm f/2.8G IF-ED Lens Base Bundle – This is the other lens I own and use from time to time.
 This is a macro lens you can use to take beautiful close-up shots.

 Chicago winters can be dark and cloudy, and I often used to get frustrated when I had to shoot, and there wasn’t sufficient light.
 I took Joanie Simon’s course – Artificial Academy, and it was life-changing.

 Joanie is an excellent teacher, and getting her course will allow you to shoot pictures at any time of the day.

 These are the pieces of equipment I bought to shoot flash photography.